-Canon 1D Mark II versus Sony A9
+Canon 1D Mark II vs Sony A9

-The Canon EOS-1D Mark II and the Sony Alpha A9 are two professional cameras that were officially introduced, respectively, in January 2004 and April 2017.
+The Canon EOS-1D Mark II and the Sony Alpha A9 are two professional cameras that were revealed to the public, respectively, in January 2004 and April 2017.
 The 1D Mark II is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark II) and a full frame (A9) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is considerably smaller (51 percent) than the Canon 1D Mark II.
 Moreover, the A9 is substantially lighter (56 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D Mark II) and the Sony FE Lens Catalog (A9).
 Mirrorless cameras, such as the A9, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.